-The senior administrator for the Graduate College is the graduate dean, who reports directly to the provost and vice president for academic affairs.
-The graduate dean sits on the Provost's Leadership Team and is a member of the University Senate.
+The senior administrator for the Graduate College reports directly to the provost and vice president for academic affairs.
+The senior administrator sits on the Provost's Leadership Team and is a member of the University Senate.

 The Graduate College professional and support staff provide essential services for all graduate faculty and students at ESU, from application through program completion.
 The Graduate College also offers special academic opportunities for graduate students, including research and travel support.